Is it time to consider alternatives?

 Q: Increasing interest in alternatives has led to a lot of innovation.
 What are some developments that you find notable?

 A: We’re seeing a lot of new structures that allow for more flexibility for both the investor and the asset manager.
 Take business development company (BDC) funds, for example, which are essentially private equity funds that have the option to go public and trade on an exchange.
 BDC funds often have lower minimums and less complicated tax reporting than traditional private equity funds.
-Recently, we found that 85% of the dollars committed to a new BDC fund came from investors who could invest in private equity but chose a BDC fund.

 In the hedge fund space, some managers are creating funds with longer lockup periods when investors can’t readily withdraw their money.
 This approach allows managers to take advantage of illiquid opportunities that take more time to monetize.
 And because they don’t need to keep a portion in cash or liquidate holdings for withdrawals, there is potential for enhanced returns, which comes with the risk of investment loss.
 We’re also seeing new pricing structures; we’ve had some managers that charge no management fee and 30% of profits rather than the usual fee structure that charges 2% of assets under management and 20% of profits.